TadiwaKamhuka/odin-recipes/README.md

-This project is a recipe website where I will demonstrate my HTML and CSS skills to display different recipes
+In this project, I built a basic recipe website, which consists of a main index page which will have links to a few recipes.
+This project demonstrates my knowledge of HTML and CSS.